varshini-s-p/PowerPulse_Household_Energy/README.md

-#  PowerPulse: Household Energy Consumption Forecasting
+#  PowerPulse: Household Energy Usage Forecast

 This project focuses on analyzing and forecasting household energy consumption using real-world electricity usage data.
 By leveraging machine learning models and visualizations, it aims to encourage smarter energy practices, reduce costs, and support sustainability efforts.